 The "Y" is a custom shape drawn with the Vector tool (V).
 You can see the steps below on how to create it.

-Finally, for the "Z" I felt the angle was too steep so I elongated it like we did for the "S" only I made this one a bit more pronounced.
-Feel free to play with it to your liking but for me I went over five grid squares then added the stems and serifs to finish it off.
+Finally, for the "Z", I felt the angle was too steep, so I elongated it as we did for the "S", only I made this one a bit more pronounced.
+Feel free to play with it to your liking, but for me I went over five grid squares and then added the stems and serifs to finish it off.

 Arr, "X" Marks the Spot, Matey!

-I hope I was able to show you a few time saving techniques for reusing simple styles.
-Once you have your letters created you can group the different elements together so you can copy/paste the letters to form words and sentences.
-Stay tuned for future tutorials on how to use this newly created font in fun and crafty ways.
+I hope I was able to show you a few time-saving techniques for reusing simple styles.
+Once you have the nautical font letters created, you can group the different elements together so that you can copy/paste the letters to form words and sentences.
+Challenge yourself and add the nautical numbers to the font.
+Stay tuned for future tutorials on how to use this nautical font in fun and crafty ways.